reactive-python/reactpy/docs/src/learn/responding-to-events.md

 Absolutely!
 Event handlers are the best place for side effects.

-Unlike rendering functions, event handlers don't need to be [pure](/learn/keeping-components-pure), so it's a great place to _change_ something—for example, change an input's value in response to typing, or change a list in response to a button press.
+Unlike rendering functions, event handlers don't need to be [pure](../learn/keeping-components-pure), so it's a great place to _change_ something—for example, change an input's value in response to typing, or change a list in response to a button press.
 However, in order to change some information, you first need some way to store it.
-In React, this is done by using [state, a component's memory.](/learn/state-a-components-memory) You will learn all about it on the next page.
+In React, this is done by using [state, a component's memory.](../learn/state-a-components-memory) You will learn all about it on the next page.

 <Recap>

 -   You can handle events by passing a function as a prop to an element like `<button>`.
--   Event handlers must be passed, **not called!** `on_click={handleClick}`, not `on_click={handleClick()}`.
+-   Event handlers must be passed, **not called!** `on_click=handleClick`, not `on_click=handleClick()`.
 -   You can define an event handler function separately or inline.
 -   Event handlers are defined inside a component, so they can access props.
 -   You can declare an event handler in a parent and pass it as a prop to a child.
 -   You can define your own event handler props with application-specific names.
 -   Events propagate upwards.
-Call `e.stopPropagation()` on the first argument to prevent that.
+Call `event.stop_sropagation()` on the first argument to prevent that.
 -   Events may have unwanted default browser behavior.
-Call `e.preventDefault()` to prevent that.
+Call `event.prevent_default()` to prevent that.
 -   Explicitly calling an event handler prop from a child handler is a good alternative to propagation.

 </Recap>